 For example, knees that are easily dislocated and painful can be helped with painkillers, physiotherapy, splinting and bracing.

-Kidney problems may need to be controlled with medication.
+Annual urine tests to look for kidney problems should begin at birth.
+If problems develop, these may need to be controlled with medication or dialysis, where a machine is used to replicate many of the kidney’s functions.
 People with severe kidney disease may need to have a kidney transplant.